 - Go to the Contact record

 - From the drop-down menu for Owner & Team select the new Owner’s name.

 Administrators can reassign multiple Contacts to another User/Team from the People & Organizations page.
 To do that:

 - Go to the People & Organizations page

 - Filter or use the checkboxes to select the Contacts you would like to reassign

 - Once happy with the selection, click the ‘Assign’ button

 - Select to assign the Contact to another Owner or Team.

-- When reassigning Contacts you will also have the option to reassign their related Opportunities and Cases using the checkbox.
+- When reassigning Contacts you will also have the option to reassign their related Opportunities and Projects using the checkbox.